gcasqueiro/modus/README.md

 Modus was built for my own site.
 You’re free to **clone**, **fork**, and change it however you like under the MIT license.

-I don’t plan to add features on request, take custom change requests, or maintain support for other people’s setups — unless I decide to for my own use.
+I don’t plan to add features on request, take custom change requests, or maintain support for other people’s setups, unless I decide to for my own use.
 If you need something different, fork the repo and adapt it.

 ---